davepinch/pinchy.cc/content/camera-roll/2025/01/2025-01-12-trail-through-the-forest-north-of-martha-lake-airport-park.md

 ---
 title: "Trail through the forest north of Martha Lake Airport Park"
 author: David Pinch
+description: >-
-trail in the winter of: Martha Lake, Washington
+  I walked through the short woods opposite of the Martha Lake Airport Park.
+The other side goes into a residential area, but I did not explore that. trail in the winter of: Martha Lake, Washington
 license: CC BY-SA 4.0
 photograph of: